daveliepmann/pullquotable/README.md

 Installation
 -
 Go to [daveliepmann.com/pullquotable/bookmarklet](http://www.daveliepmann.com/pullquotable/bookmarklet) and follow the instructions.
-Or, if you'd rather do it manually, put the appropriate statement in `pullquotable.js` into a bookmark in your bookmarks bar.
+Or, if you'd rather do it manually, put the appropriate javascript statement from `pullquotable.js` into a bookmark in your bookmarks bar.

 You can customize `pullquotable` to any color you like, as long as it's green or you modify the javascript yourself :)